s-yoshina/portfilio/C/solve_linear_systems/README.txt

 <Method>
-Using row operations, the augmented matrix created from the linear equations inputted by the user is transformed so that the variable side of the matrix is a diagonal matrix with only 1s on its diagonal.
+Using row operations, the augmented matrix created from the linear equations inputted by the user is transformed so that the variable side of the matrix is a diagonal matrix.
 This will lead to the value of each variable to be on the far right side of the matrix.

 <Example operation>